Lattawat/FRA263-Demo_Software/docs/source/web_visualizer_node.rst

     A function that runs automatically when something arrives — a ROS message, or a new WebSocket connection.

+fan-out / fan-in
+    **Fan-out** = one input sent out to many destinations; **fan-in** = many sources funnelled into one point.
+(The word comes from electronics: how many gate inputs one output pin can drive.)
+The main thread is called the *fan-out hub* because many producers funnel into the ROS topics, and its callbacks send every message out to all connected browsers — and the estimated states to the LSL outlet too.

 thread-safe
     Safe to call from another thread without corrupting shared data.
 Here it is done by handing work to the event loop with ``asyncio.run_coroutine_threadsafe``.